With price high, Thais with dwindling incomes sell off gold

 They are unable to carry out their normal practice of quickly reselling the gold abroad because of the greatly reduced number of flights to ship the gold and a shortage of buyers in other countries, who are restricted by lockdown orders and market closures.

+“There’s never been a case where a goldsmith doesn’t buy back the gold, especially if the gold carries markings showing it is from their own shop,” Jitti said.
+It would destroy customers’ trust in that goldsmith.

-Prime Minister Prayuth Chan-ocha, heeding the appeals of the gold shop industry, urged restraint.
+Prime Minister Prayuth Chan-ocha, heeding industry appeals, urged restraint on the part of sellers.

 “I’m asking people to sell gradually, not in large amounts, as shops may face a cash crunch,” he said Wednesday.